KennethTrecy/chearmyp_token/reference.md

 Prefix: zero to many tabs then, `###` then new line
 Suffix: zero to many tabs (must match number of tabs in prefix) then, `###` then, new line or
 			end-of-file.
 These comments can have multiple lines.
-There contents must be preserved excluding the prefix and suffix.
+Their contents must be preserved excluding the prefix and suffix.

 ## Simplex